This Budapest travel budget per day report is ideal for anyone visiting the Hungarian capital and controlling expenses while enjoying the city

 Budapest is one of the most visited cities in Central and Eastern Europe, it attracts millions of tourist for a number of favorable factor that increase the appeal of the Hungarian capital, here are some of them:

-Location: Budapest is located near a number of of important and interesting cities in Central Europe, such as Prague, Krakow, Lviv, Vienna, Bratislava, Belgrade and Zagreb.
-From all these destinations, Budapest is easily reachable by train or bus.
+Location: Budapest is located near a number of of important and interesting cities in Central Europe.
+From the Hungarian capital you have easy access to Prague, Krakow, Lviv, Vienna, Bratislava, Belgrade and Zagreb.
+To all these destinations, Budapest is easily reachable by train or bus.
 For most places farther away, air travel is recommended.

-Price: Budapest is still one of the cheapest cities to travel in Europe, partially because Hungary is not part of the Eurozone, and the Forint, the Hungarian national currency has lost value constantly in the past years to increase the attractiveness of whoever is interested in doing business in Hungary.
+Price: Budapest is still one of the cheapest cities to travel in Europe, partially because Hungary is not part of the Eurozone.
+The Forint, the Hungarian national currency has lost value constantly in the past years.
+This fact increases the attractiveness of whoever is interested in visiting Hungary.